 For the article I was pulling together, Surfer’s AI auto-generated 3 Titles (H1), 14 Headings (H2) and 23 Subheadings (H3-H6).
 But was it readable?
 Convincing even?

 I found the copy made sense but it wasn’t the most compelling read.
 More filler.
-Good enough for search engines and would pass Surfer’s content score but it still has some way to go.
+Maybe good enough for search engines and would pass Surfer’s content score but it still has some way to go.
+I also had concerns about how original the copy was, as it seemed to regurgitate paragraphs from the source material on high-ranking competitor sites, albeit with some tweaks.
+That said, it’s great for content outlines and can really speed up your content briefing process!

 The tool is only available in English as the moment, but Surfer have dropped a number of hints about translating the article into different languages in the future.